munificent/craftinginterpreters/book/classes.md

 implementation -- it will make clox's implementation of constructors much easier if we say that `init()` methods always return `this`, even when directly called.
-In order to keep jlox compatible with that, we add a little special case code in LoxFunction:
+In order to keep jlox compatible with that, we add a little special case code in LoxFunction.

 <aside name="compromise">